-The PJM MMU will review the Maintenance Adders for all units pursuant to the Cost and Methodology and Approval Process and Which Schedule 1, Section 6 of the Operating Agreement of PJM Interconnection, L.L.C. applies.
+PJM and the MMU will review the Maintenance Adders for all units pursuant to the Cost Methodology and Approval Process and Schedule 1, Section 6 of the Operating Agreement.

 The Maintenance Adder is based on all available maintenance expense history for the defined Maintenance Period (See 2.6.3) regardless of unit ownership.
 Only expenses incurred as a result of electric production qualify for inclusion.
 The Maintenance Adder should be reviewed (and updated if changed) at least annually.